Manon Rhéaume

 Manon Rhéaume (born February 24, 1972) is a Canadian former ice hockey goaltender.
-An Olympic silver medalist, she achieved a number of historic firsts during her career, including becoming the first woman to play in exhibition game in any of the major North American pro-sports leagues.
+An Olympic silver medalist, she achieved a number of historic firsts during her career, including becoming the first woman to play in an exhibition game in any of the major North American pro-sports leagues.

 In 1992, Rhéaume signed a contract with the Tampa Bay Lightning of the NHL, appearing in preseason exhibition games in 1992 and 1993.
 She spent five years in professional minor leagues, playing for a total of seven teams and appearing in 24 games.
 She also played on the Canada women's national ice hockey team, winning gold medals at the IIHF Women's World Championship in 1992 and 1994, and the silver medal at the 1998 Winter Olympics.

 Playing career

-Rhéaume, first woman NHL player, played for the Sherbrooke Jofa-Titan squad in the League Régionale du Hockey au Féminin in the province of Québec.
+Rhéaume, the first woman to play in the NHL, played for the Sherbrooke Jofa-Titan squad in the League Régionale du Hockey au Féminin in the province of Québec.
 She was the first female goaltender to play for a boys' team in the 1984 Quebec International Pee-Wee Hockey Tournament.
 Rhéaume was signed to the Trois-Rivières Draveurs in the Quebec Major Junior Hockey League, one of Canada's top junior ice hockey leagues, for the 1991–92 season, becoming the first woman to play in a men's Major Junior hockey game.

 In 1992, Rhéaume tried out for the Tampa Bay Lightning; this was the first time a woman tried out for an NHL team.
 She played one period in a preseason game against the St. Louis Blues, allowing two goals on nine shots, and played in another preseason game against the Boston Bruins in 1993.

 Also in 1992, Rhéaume was selected for the Canada national women's ice hockey team.
 She won gold medals at the 1992 and 1994 IIHF Women's World Championships, and was named to the All-Star team both years.
 She won the silver medal at the 1998 Winter Olympics in Nagano.

 In 1992, Rhéaume was signed by the Atlanta Knights of the International Hockey League (IHL).
 Her first appearance against the Salt Lake Golden Eagles marked the first time a woman appeared in a regular season professional game.
 She played for seven different teams between 1992 and 1997, including Atlanta, the Knoxville Cherokees, Nashville Knights, the Las Vegas Aces, the Tallahassee Tiger Sharks, Las Vegas Thunder, and the Reno Renegades, appearing in a total of 24 games.
 While in Atlanta, Rhéaume wrote her autobiography, Manon: Alone in Front of the Net.
 She initially retired from professional hockey in 1997.